ining7/GAL-DAWN/README.md

 ## 6.New version

-The further optimization of DAWN has achieved a theoretical breakthrough, and we will start making new artifacts as soon as possible.
-DAWN2.0 will have better performance in sparse graph and with lower time complexity.
+The version of DWAN on the weighted graph will be include in DAWN2.0, and we will start making new artifacts as soon as possible.

-The version of DWAN on the weighted graph will be include in DAWN2.0.

 ## 7.Decumentation